Financial Information — Coronavirus (COVID-19)

 All late payments and financing charges will be waived until the end of the semester.

 You will not receive a bill until the refund process has been put in place and communicated to you.

 If the adjustments produce a credit balance on the student account, a refund will be issued to the student.
 More information about refunds can be found by visiting the Cashiers Office.

 We recognize that every student’s situation will look different — for those who receive financial aid, for example, some of the adjustments may go back to the funding source rather than directly to the student.

-A housing discount of 45% of the current semester cost will be available for any student who vacates their residence hall by April 3.
-For more information, contact email@example.com or 573-882-7275
+A housing discount of 45% of the current semester cost was available for any student who vacated their residence hall by April 3.

 Students who are returning in fall 2020 or spring 2021 may complete this form before May 15, 2020, to request a rollover of their May 15, 2020, balance.